 Few things are more stressful than battling over your right to spend time with your own children.
 With all the emotions and the high stakes involved, it’s no wonder that negotiations for child custody (called conservatorship in Texas) can so frequently turn ugly.
-If you are going through a divorce or another big life transition that has you facing a child custody hearing in Texas, here are five things you can do to prepare.
+If you are going through a divorce or another big life transition that has you facing a child custody hearing in Texas, here are five tips which you can prepare for such hearings:

 - Know your local child custody and visitation laws.
 The Texas Family Code outlines a Standard Possession Order for child visitation, which typically works out to a 44/ 56 split, with the primary custodial parent spending the majority of the time with the child or children.
 Most judges will default to the Standard Possession Order but there are some cases in which parents wish to divide time more evenly or create a visitation schedule that deviates from the default.